Need to be seen soon?

 And here’s something you might not know.
 According to data collected by the National SAFE KIDS Campaign and the American Academy of Pediatrics, 62% of youth sports injuries occur during practice.

-There are no guarantees your child will have an injury-free sports career.
+The experts at OSF HealthCare Children’s Hospital of Illinois know there are no guarantees your child will have an injury-free sports career – they treat sports injuries often.
 But kids can minimize risk by following safety rules for their sport and warming up properly before every workout.

 Food, water and technique

-“Some things you should do to prevent injuries are the same in every sport,” said Bradley Yates, an athletic trainer with OSF HealthCare.
+“Some things you should do to prevent injuries are the same in every sport,” said Brandi Peters, an athletic trainer with OSF HealthCare.
 “Eat right.
 Stay hydrated.
 And try your hardest to use the proper technique.
-If you’re not doing those three, you are setting yourself up for failure.”
+If you’re not doing those three, you’re setting yourself up for failure.”

 Help prevent soft-tissue injuries by making sure your child eats a healthy, balanced diet with plenty of minerals, proteins and vitamins.
 Natural foods are best.